Martelleur/Martelleur/README.md

 - 👀 I’m interested in Web Development, DevOps, DevSecOps, CI/CD

-- 🌱 I’m currently seraching for work in web development / mobile app development.
+- 🌱 I’m currently seraching for work in Web development and Mobile app development.

 - 💞️ I’m looking to collaborate on Web Development, Mobile app development, and try to help people with everyday problems.